raito-io/raito-io.github.io/docs/guides/snowflake_sync_with_cloud.md

 While it is possible (and the default) to use the `ACCOUNTADMIN` role, it is highly recommended to create a custom role and accompanying user in Snowflake to be used by the Snowflake CLI connector.

 Therfore, we'll create a role (named `RAITO_SYNC`) and provide it with the necessary permissions.
-Execute the following queries in your Snowflake account:
+To do this, execute the following queries in your Snowflake account:

 ```sql
 CREATE OR REPLACE ROLE RAITO_SYNC;